-We will use a customized text for this course that includes chapters from Hubbard and O'Brien, Economics, 4/E. You will also need to purchase the use of MyEconLab.
+Hubbard and O'Brien, Economics, 5/E, published by Pearson.
+You will also need to purchase the use of MyEconLab.

-You can purchase a paper copy of the text packaged with MyEconLab at the Penn bookstore.
+You can purchase a hardcopy of the text packaged with MyEconLab at the Penn bookstore.
 Other purchasing options, such as MyEconLab plus a used text, are perfectly acceptable.

 Direction on how to log onto MyEconLab will be revisited on Sept.
-4 in class.
+3 in class.